farscape-project/amrex-sycl/README.md

-# A SYCL plug-in for AMReX's ElectromagneticPIC tutorial
+# A SYCL plug-in to run AMReX apps on AMD/Nvidia GPUs

 _**Nuno Nobre**, Alex Grant, Karthikeyan Chockalingam and Xiaohu Guo_